Streams and Graphs of Dynamical Systems: Closing : the prolongational relation and the non-wandering set .

 The reader can verify that the nodes are the following: each periodic trajectory plus each critical loop.
 Each pair of consecutive critical loop nodes $C_i,C_{i+1}$ has in common the saddle point $s_{i+1}$.
 Notice that each point of $h_i$ is upstream from all points of $C_i$ and all points of the $h_j$ with $j\geq i$ but the only $g_j$ it is upstream from is $g_i$.
 A corresponding property holds for the points of $g_i$. \end{example}

-\begin{example} Let $\mu_0\simeq 3.868...$ be the parameter value of the right endpoint of the period-3 window.
-Then $\ell_{\mu_0}$ has precisely three closed forward invariant indecomposable sets: the repelling fixed point $0$, a repelling Cantor set $C$ and an attracting period-3 cycle of intervals $A$.
-Each of these sets has a $F$-dense orbit and so is a node of $NW_{\ell_{\mu_0}}$, namely the spectral decomposition of the non-wandering set of $\ell_{\mu_0}$ is $NW_{\ell_{\mu_0}}=\{0\}\cup C\cup A$.
+\begin{example} Let $\mu_r\simeq 3.868...$ be the parameter value of the right endpoint of the period-3 window {\black of the logistic map's bifurcation diagram (see Figure~\ref{fig:per3})}.
+Then {\black the logistic map} $\ell_{\mu_r}$ has precisely three closed forward invariant indecomposable sets: the repelling fixed point $0$, a repelling Cantor set $C$ {\black (painted in red in Figure~\ref{fig:per3})} and an attracting period-3 cycle of intervals $A$.
+Each of these sets has an $F$-dense orbit and so is a node of $NW_{\ell_{\mu_r}}$, namely the spectral decomposition of the non-wandering set of $\ell_{\mu_r}$ is $NW_{\ell_{\mu_r}}=\{0\}\cup C\cup A$.

 The Cantor set and the attractor have in common a period-3 repelling periodic orbit $\gamma$.
-It is this non-empty intersection that makes $\NW_{\ell_{\mu_0}}$ non transitive.
+It is this non-empty intersection that makes $\NW_{\ell_{\mu_r}}$ non transitive.
 Take indeed a $x\in C\setminus A$, $y\in\gamma$ and $z\in A\setminus C$.
-Then $(x,y)\in\NW_{\ell_{\mu_0}}$ and $(y,z)\in\NW_{\ell_{\mu_0}}$ but, for $\eps>0$ small enough, there is no $\eps$-$\alpha\omega$chain from $x$ to $z$ since any chain from $x$ to $z$ needs an intermediate jump to pass from $C$ to $A$.
-Hence, $(x,z)\not\in\NW_{\ell_{\mu_0}}$. \end{example}
+Then $(x,y)\in\NW_{\ell_{\mu_r}}$ and $(y,z)\in\NW_{\ell_{\mu_r}}$ but, for $\eps>0$ small enough, there is no $\eps$-$\alpha\omega$chain from $x$ to $z$ since any chain from $x$ to $z$ needs an intermediate jump to pass from $C$ to $A$.
+Hence, $(x,z)\not\in\NW_{\ell_{\mu_r}}$. \end{example}

-\subsection{The Graph of \BF$\NW_F$}
+\subsection{The Graph of \EM$\NW_F$}

-The qualitative properties of $\NW_F$ can be encoded into a graph as follows. \begin{definition} The graph of $\NW_F$ is the directed graph $\Gamma_{\NW_F}$ having the nodes of $NW_F$ as its vertices and such that there is an edge from node $N$ to node $M$ if and only if there is a $x\in N$ and a $y\in M$ such that $x\NWto y$. \end{definition}
+The qualitative properties of $\NW_F$ can be encoded into a graph as follows. \begin{definition} The graph of $\NW_F$ is the directed graph $\Gamma_{\NW_F}$ having the nodes of $NW_F$ as its vertices and such that there is an edge from node $N$ to node $M$ if and only if there is an $x\in N$ and a $y\in M$ such that $x\NWto y$. \end{definition}